jeffreyjsung/jeffreyjsung.github.io/content/blog/cpu.md

 ---

 ### Summary
-The CPU is designed and created using Logisim.
-Supports the entire RISC-V ISA (all 32 registers, all ALU operations).
+The CPU is designed and created from scratch using Logisim and supports the entire RISC-V ISA.
+A very insightful learning experience.

 The two stages of the pipeline are:
 >**1.
 Instruction Fetch**:  An instruction is fetched from the instruction memory.